 Regardless of why or how your marriage is ending, you may feel uncertain about your financial stability in the future.
 Whether you are the one to pay or receive payments, you are bound to have questions about spousal support and alimony in New Jersey.
-Here are some answers to frequently asked questions the attorneys at Ziegler Law Group LLC have received from our clients.
+Here are some answers to frequently asked questions the divorce attorneys at Ziegler Law Group LLC have received from our clients.

 What is Alimony?

 Alimony is also known as spousal support or spousal maintenance in New Jersey.
 Generally, alimony is a general sum of money that is paid during and after a divorce or dissolution of a civic union.

 Alimony is used to prevent financial instability for couples undergoing a divorce.
 Ideally, spousal support payments ensure that both parties can continue living as they had prior to the divorce.
 However, spousal support is often reserved for when one spouse has a much higher income than the other.

 In most cases, alimony is temporary—unless you have been married for more than 20 years.
 Then, you may be eligible for permanent alimony which is called open-duration alimony in New Jersey.

 Does Cheating Affect Alimony in New Jersey?